12 Useful Tips For Driving in Death Valley National Park

 1. Check the Weather

-Even though these desert areas are prone to flash floods and pop-up thunderstorms during monsoon, generally late summer, it’s very important to keep an eye on the weather any time of the year.
+Entire roads were washed away and people stuck in the park with no way out.
+Cars were even washed away.
+Even though many desert areas are prone to flash floods and pop-up thunderstorms during monsoon, in late summer, it’s equally important to keep an eye on the weather any time of the year.

 3. Pick Up a Death Valley Map

-5. Drive Defensively
+5. Drive Defensively and Carefully

 It’s important to pay attention, drive defensively and be aware of your surroundings at all times.
 The park is home to a variety of wildlife, including coyotes, desert bighorn sheep and snakes.
 Watch for wildlife on the roads and drive cautiously, particularly at dawn and dusk.

-6. Fuel Up Often
+6. Fuel Up Often When Driving in Death Valley

 7. Let Someone Know Your Plans

-When traveling in remote areas and driving in Death Valley, where there just aren’t that many people around, it’s important to let someone – a family member, a friend or even a ranger – know your plans.
+When traveling in remote areas and driving in Death Valley, where there just aren’t that many people around, it’s important to let someone, a family member, a friend or even a ranger, know your plans.
 Especially if it includes unpaved roads.

 You can ensure your safety in Death Valley by sharing your trip details such as routes and expected duration with someone and then, check in as often as you can.
 This provides peace of mind for you and people at home.